bhuvan-raj/Kubernetes-EKS-Zero-to-Hero/Statefulsets/README.md

           * An array of PVC templates.
 For each entry, Kubernetes automatically creates a PVC for *each* Pod in the StatefulSet.
           * This is the primary way to provide stable, dedicated storage for each Pod.
           * Each PVC created from a template will be named `$(pvcName)-$(statefulset name)-$(ordinal)`.
-      * **`podManagementPolicy`**: Defines how Pods are created and deleted during scaling operations.
-          * **`OrderedReady` (Default):** Ensures strict ordering.
-Pods are created one by one, waiting for each to become `Running` and `Ready` before creating the next.
-Similarly, deletion is in reverse order, waiting for complete termination before deleting the next.
-This is crucial for applications with strong inter-pod dependencies.
-          * **`Parallel`**: Allows the StatefulSet controller to launch or terminate all Pods in parallel, without waiting for Pods to become `Running` and `Ready` or completely terminated.
-This only affects scaling operations, not updates.
-Use with caution for applications that can tolerate parallel creation/deletion.
-      * **`updateStrategy`**: Defines how updates to the StatefulSet's Pod template are rolled out.
-          * **`RollingUpdate` (Default):** The controller automatically deletes and recreates Pods with the new revision.
-Pods are updated in reverse ordinal order (e.g., `web-2`, then `web-1`, then `web-0`).
-              * **`partition`**: (Used with `RollingUpdate`) An optional field that allows for staged rollouts.
-If `partition` is set to `X`, all Pods with an ordinal greater than or equal to `X` will be updated, while those with ordinals less than `X` will remain at the old version.
-This enables canary deployments or phased rollouts.
-          * **`OnDelete`**: The controller will not automatically update its Pods.
-To apply changes, you must manually delete the Pods, and the StatefulSet controller will recreate them with the new configuration.
-This gives the user complete manual control over the update process, which can be useful for very sensitive stateful applications.

 ### IV.
 Use Cases for StatefulSets